-MOE 4.
-Manufacturers and other entities should design ADS-equipped vehicles with a means of identifying when a vehicle is in automated mode to facilitate effective enforcement of distracted driving laws (i.e., so an officer knows if using a hand-held device is legal at the time of observation).[†]
+- MOE 4.
+Manufacturers and other entities should design ADS-equipped vehicles with a means of identifying when a vehicle is in automated mode to facilitate effective enforcement of distracted driving laws (i.e., so an officer knows if using a handheld device is legal at the time of observation). - MOE 5.
+Manufacturers should incorporate technology that monitors the driver's awareness (monitoring eyes and/or hand placement, responsiveness, and whether the driver is seated in the proper location) with the vehicle prompting disengagement of activated self-driving mode if the driver is not paying sufficient attention to the DDT.